dimfeld/maiven/README.md

 Yet another AI-enabled research and chat interface, with an emphasis on organizing and better understanding your own content.

+Current status: Model downloading and execution is working.
+Project is mostly on hold for now.

 ## Feature Ideas

 - [ ] Import files from local disk for search